wntrblm/Big_Honking_Button/user_guide/docs/index.md

 With the default code, it will trigger the sample and play it through the audio out whenever the button is pressed or whenever the gate input is triggered.
 It will also set the gate out to high whenever the button is pressed or whenever the gate in is high.
 You can customize some of this behavior by [modifying the code](#modifying-the-code).

 !!! note "Revision differences"
-Big Honking Buttons manufactured prior to 2021 (v4 and lower) only have an input range of -2v to +2v.
+    Big Honking Buttons manufactured prior to 2021 (marked v4 on the backside) only have an input range of -2v to +2v.
 More than that won't damage the module, but it won't be able to measure anything outside of that range.

 ## Changing the sample

 You can change the sample on Big Honking Button by connecting it to your computer via a micro USB cable.
 The USB port is located on the module's main circuit board, located under the panel.
-Please note that you do have to power the module in order for the USB connection to work (the module itself can **not** be powered over USB alone).
+Please note that you do have to power the module in order for the USB connection to work - the module doesn't draw any power from the USB port.

 Samples must be in mono, 16-bit, 44.1kHz, signed `wav` files.
 Adafruit has an [excellent guide on how to convert sound files](https://learn.adafruit.com/adafruit-wave-shield-audio-shield-for-arduino/convert-files), though your sample can be 44.1kHz and not 22kHz.